CubedNetwork/fabulously-optimized-wiki/install-instructions.md

 # Install instructions

-Here are the instructions to install Fabulously Optimized to various launchers.
+Here are the instructions to install Fabulously Forgified to various launchers.

 Can't use Minecraft 1.17 and higher due to hardware limits?
 [Follow this tutorial](https://gist.github.com/Kichura/9fa44010d8ed9e5733d258292e327001) and then retry.